 The last step of creating a Phase 1 ESA report is compiling the report documenting the findings with conclusions and recommendations for further investigations in case Recognized Environmental Conditions (RECs) have been identified.
 A REC is the presence or likely presence of any hazardous substances or petroleum products in, on, or at a property.
 Some RECs include dry cleaners, auto repair facilities, underground storage tanks, or even a toxic radioactive dump site.

 A common dealbreaker for any real estate transaction is the presence of a Recognized Environmental Condition.
 If anything comes up in the Phase 1 environmental report that indicates the presence of hazardous materials, a Phase 2 is usually needed.
 A Phase I environmental site assessment serves to verify any suspicions regarding potential risks associated with a property.
-However, it represents merely one component of an exhaustive assessment process.
+A Phase 1 report lasts for one year in the eyes of the law for a property.

 How to Get a Phase 1 Report